SymfonyCasts/messenger/sfcasts/external-transport.md

 of the transport just won't ever be used.

 ***TIP
-Correction: if you want "retries" to work, you *will* need to configure routing & binding keys so that if a message is sent to this transport (for redelivery) that it will end up in the `messages_from_external` queue.
-See the code block on this page for an updated example!
+Correction: if you're using AMQP and want "retries" to work, you *will* need to configure a routing & binding key so that if a message needs to be sent to this transport (for redelivery), Messenger can attach the correct binding key so that the message will end up in the `messages_from_external` queue.
+See the code block on this page for an updated example.
 ***

 So with *just* this, we should be able to consume from the new transport.
 Spin over